Beware upfront fee scams

 If you receive calls, letters or emails from “lenders” who say that they are BorrowMoney or who tell you that they represent BorrowMoney, make sure you know the facts:

-• BorrowMoney only matches customers with lenders on our network, including BorrowMoney Loans.
-You will be notified of lenders you are matched with either through emails from BorrowMoney or by a BorrowMoney Loan Specialist over the phone. click here to review a full list of BorrowMoney Lenders
+BorrowMoney only matches customers with lenders on our network, including BorrowMoney Loans.
+You will be notified of lenders you are matched with either through emails from BorrowMoney, or by a BorrowMoney Loan Specialist over the phone.

-• BorrowMoney and our lenders will not ask you to pay any money for approving a loan, guaranteeing a loan or for “insuring” a loan.
+- BorrowMoney and our licensed money lenders will not ask you to pay any money for approving a loan, guaranteeing a loan, or for “insuring” a loan.

-• BorrowMoney and our lenders will not ask you to send a copy of your driver’s license or social security card before you have submitted an application with a loan officer.
+- BorrowMoney and our licensed money lenders will not ask you to send a copy of your driver’s license or social security card before you have submitted an application with a loan officer.
 Please note: If you complete a loan request through BorrowMoney, you have not completed a loan application.
 You must do this with the lenders with whom you are matched.

 For additional information on this important issue, please see the

-Most of us do not have enough cash to buy a house, which means we will likely have to take out a mortgage.
+Most of us do not have enough cash to buy a house, which means we will likely have to take out a home mortgage loan.
 The key is to avoid a host of lending and mortgage scams in the industry.
 Here are some helpful tips:

 1. Get personal and professional referrals.

-This is definitely one of the best ways to weed out mortgage lenders that double as scam artists.
+This is definitely one of the best ways to weed out money lending companies that double as scam artists.
 Is there still a chance that you could get scammed?
 Yes, but it is significantly less likely than if you had chosen a mortgage company out of the blue.

-2. Avoid online companies with minimum contact information.
+2. Avoid online money lending companies with minimum contact information.

 If an online company's contact information only consists of an e-mail address, then inquire if the company also has a brick-and-mortar address, and a landline telephone number.
-If the company does not have such contact information, then it is a red flag that the company could be a fly-by-night one.
+If the company does not have such contact information, then it is a red flag that the company could be a scam.

-3. Never sign your name without understanding everything on the document.
+3. Never sign your name without understanding the information in the document.

-Like any other financial transaction, there might be some information on a mortgage company's documents that you do not understand fully.
+Like any other financial transaction, there might be some information on a mortgage company's documents that you do not fully understand.
 That is OK!
-If anything seems unclear then ask for clarifications.
-You might also want to request a third party to "translate" that information.
-The reason is that there is no 100% guarantee that you will receive honest answers from a mortgage lender-especially if they are scam artists.
+If anything seems unclear, ask for clarification.
+You might also want to request a third party, usually a lawyer, to "translate" that information.
+There is no 100% guarantee that you will receive an honest answer from a mortgage lender, especially if it is a scam.
+A third-party will ensure you have backup and that the contract you sign is legitimate.

 4. Search for complaints.

-Organizations like the Better Business Bureau track complaints against various businesses, including lenders.
-It would be reasonable for just about any company in the world to have had one or two disgruntled customers.
-But if a mortgage company has received tens or hundreds of complaints, then you should probably take your business elsewhere.
+Organizations like the Better Business Bureau, track complaints against various businesses, including money loan companies.
+It would be reasonable for just about any company in the world to have had one or two disgruntled customers, however, if a mortgage company has received tens or hundreds of complaints, then you should probably take your business elsewhere.

 5. Consider how many years a lender has been operating.

-That has not to say that you should automatically follow an "older is better" rule.
-However, if a mortgage company has only been in business for months, weeks, or even days-then choosing the company would be somewhat risky.
+When you are considering a licensed money lender, there are certain cases where you shouldn’t automatically follow an "older is better" rule.
+However, if a mortgage company has only been in business for months, weeks, or even days, then choosing that company would be somewhat risky.
 On the other hand, there is a better chance that the older and established company would be less likely to scam you.

 6. Never share personal information early in the process.

-If a company requests that you provide information as your Social Security Number via a telephone or online, then you should definitely avoid it.
-Be cautious about which companies you provide it to, and how soon you provide it to them.
+If a company requests that you provide personal information such as your Social Security Number via a telephone or online, then you should definitely avoid it.
+Be cautious about which companies you provide with your personal information, and how soon you provide it to them.

 There is basically no reason why you should be required to make a down payment before taking out a mortgage.
-Any fees, taxes, etc. owed should generally be owed until after the mortgage has been finalized.
+Any fees, taxes, etc. shouldn’t be due until after the mortgage has been finalized.
 Be particularly cautious about up-front funds that a lender charges for "services" such as delinquent loan modification.

-In particular, be cautious of mortgage companies that guarantee they can modify your mortgage or stop a foreclosure.
+Be cautious of home mortgage loan companies that guarantee they can modify your mortgage or stop a foreclosure.
 While it is possible to accomplish these goals, there is never a 100% chance that any company can accomplish those missions.